When you have been injured at no fault of your own, what do you do? Who do you call?

 Your lawyer will also have to prove that the defendant’s negligence was the ultimate cause for your injury.
 Foreseeability, usually it is another person or company that is at fault.
 However, it will leave you asking whether or not the cause of your injury could have been foreseen and prevented.
 Again, your attorney should explain this to you in detail with ease and a clear understanding of the topics discussed.

 2.)
 Does my case present any unique challenges?
 If so, how do we combat them?

 Many personal injury cases fall into the scenario of the “tv add” attorneys.
-Clark & Mitchell are reputable, committed, and chose to be involved professionally in the state judicial organizations to stay current in any changes in the law.
+Clark & Associates are reputable, committed, and chose to be involved professionally in the state judicial organizations to stay current in any changes in the law.
 That is why you do not settle for just any attorney.

 Being partly to blame for your accident can cause massive setbacks in the conclusion of your case and impact the size of your settlement.
 Therefore, you will want your attorney to thoroughly investigate your case and present their plan of action to lead to your settlement or allow you to decide to go to trial with your attorney’s experience.

 All fees will come out of your settlement in an agreement for the attorney to represent the case.
 The more prepared and well-versed you are in your case, the more beneficial it will be for you and allow the attorney to have all information to represent your claim to obtain the justice you and your family deserves.

 4.)
 Does my attorney have the resources required to take in my case?